 If you have been diagnosed with moderate to severe B.E.D., below are some questions you might want to ask your doctor about Vyvanse.
 As a reminder, Vyvanse is not for weight loss.
 It is not known if Vyvanse is safe and effective for the treatment of obesity.

 Vyvanse is a stimulant medicine.
-Tell the doctor if you have ever abused or been dependent on alcohol, prescription medicines, or street drugs.
+Tell the doctor if you or your child have ever abused or been dependent on alcohol, prescription medicines, or street drugs.

-The most common side effects of Vyvanse reported in studies of adults with moderate to severe B.E.D. include:
+The most common side effects of Vyvanse in adults with moderate to severe B.E.D. include:

 Please be advised that Shire Pharmaceuticals has no control over the content or presentation of the site you are about to view